 Unfortunately, the Minister of State, Deputy Jim Daly, who has responsibility for mental health and older people, cannot be here so I am taking this matter on behalf of him.
 I thank Deputies Jack Chambers and Coppinger for raising the issue.

-Social care services, including home care, daycare and short-stay residential care are all important components in enabling people to remain living at home and participating in their own communities.
+Social care services, including homecare, daycare and short-stay residential care are all important components in enabling people to remain living at home and participating in their own communities.
 They also provide valuable supports to carers.
 The Government is committed to supporting people to live in dignity and independence in their own homes and communities for as long as possible.

 Where that is not feasible, the health service supports access to long-term residential care, where appropriate, and we will continue to develop and improve health services in all regions of the country to ensure quality and patient safety.
-There is an obvious need to provide high quality and flexible services that not only best meets the needs of individual clients, but also reduces pressures elsewhere on the wider health system such as acute hospitals or on long-term residential care.
+There is an obvious need to provide high quality and flexible services that not only best meet the needs of individual clients, but also reduce pressures elsewhere on the wider health system such as acute hospitals or on long-term residential care.

 Public nursing units provide 5,000 long-stay residential care beds nationally.
 There are also approximately 2,000 short-stay community public beds providing a combination of step-up and step-down care, intermediate care, rehabilitation and respite care.
 Short-term beds contribute to the provision of an integrated model of care for older people, enabling them to return home following a period of hospital care or postponing admission to long-stay residential care.